 Here you can specify when each website visitor should stop seeing the widget.
 The default settings in this section are different for different widget types.

 Never.
 If this option is selected the widget will continue to be shown to site visitors on every page visit, no matter what they do.
-This option is selected by default for Contact, Promo, Share, Follow and Chat widgets, because usually you do not want to hide these widgets even if the visitor has already clicked on them.
+This option is selected by default for Contact, Website popup, Share, Follow and Live chat widgets, because usually you do not want to hide these widgets even if the visitor has already clicked on them.

 After the user performs the action.
 Choose this option if you want to hide the widget after the visitor has clicked on it (after they have subscribed, completed the survey, clicked on the promo, etc.).
 The 'action' here means a click on the widget button.
 This option is selected by default for Subscribe and Survey, because once the visitor subscribes or answers to a survey there is no need to show the widget to them again.

 After showing it __ times to the user.
 You can use this option if you want your offer to be less obtrusive.
 For example, you might want to show a Promo offering a discount three times to each visitor.
 If they haven't clicked on it after seeing it three times, they are probably not interested, so there is no need to show them this offer again.